cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Blueprint Context
 On August 28th, 2020, the Governor’s office announced a new reopening framework for business sectors.
 This is a new state criteria for reopening businesses.
 More “prescriptive / dynamic criteria” based on local health officials and experience gained from the past months.
-We have designed a new page to communicate this new framework and want to test it with business owners and members of the public to test awareness and underdtanding of the framework.
+As part of the administration’s focus on the reopening, we designed a new page to communicate this new framework and want to test it with business owners and members of the public to evaluate people's understanding  of the framework and test the usability of the page to get the message out.

 ### Blueprint Timeline:
 Overall, the project took a total of 5 weeks.